 LAW 675.
 Appellate Litigation Clinic.
 The Appellate Litigation Clinic provides students with an intensive supervised litigation experience in the federal and state courts of appeals.
-The clinic will accept cases primarily in the United States Court of Appeals for the Sixth Circuit, the Board of Immigration Appeals, and the Tennessee state appellate courts.
+The Clinic will accept cases primarily in the United States Court of Appeals for the Sixth Circuit, the Board of Immigration Appeals, and the Tennessee state appellate courts.
 Amicus curiae work in the United States Supreme Court or other Courts of Appeals is also possible.
-It is anticipated that the clinic will be appointed as counsel to or amicus curiae in support of pro se parties who cannot otherwise afford representation by the courts in which it practices.
-The clinic will also work with national advocacy organizations to accept appellate work for indigent clients in appropriate cases.
-Cases taken by the clinic will not focus on any particular area of substantive law; rather, the emphasis of study will be on the appellate posture that unifies the cases.
+It is anticipated that the Clinic will be appointed as counsel to or amicus curiae in support of pro se parties who cannot otherwise afford representation by the courts in which it practices.
+The Clinic will also work with national advocacy organizations to accept appellate work for indigent clients in appropriate cases.
+Cases taken by the Clinic will not focus on any particular area of substantive law; rather, the emphasis of study will be on the appellate posture that unifies the cases.
 It is strongly suggested, but not required, that students concurrently enroll in Appellate Practice and Procedure.
-Enrollment limited.
+Enrollment Limited.
 Note: Because of the student practice rules in some of the courts in which the clinic will take cases, the clinic is for 3Ls only.
 [3]

 LAW 675A.
 Appellate Litigation Clinic-Advanced.
-A second semester course is available.
-Maximum of five clinic credit hours.
+A second semester course may be available.
+Faculty approval required.
+Enrollment limited.
 Pass/Fail.
-Faculty approval required.
-[2]

-LAW 676.
+[2] LAW 676.
 Civil Practice Clinic.
 Introduction to civil law practice gained by representing clients through the Vanderbilt Legal Clinic, a legal aid office located in the Law School building.
 Students are supervised by clinical faculty during all stages of representation, from initial interviews through trials and appeals.
 The course emphasizes the techniques of client interviewing and counseling; fact-finding and formal discovery; negotiation; trial and administrative advocacy; and the role of the lawyer in the legal system.
 Either or both semesters may be taken.
 Three credit hours are awarded for the first semester in which the student is enrolled, which includes a series of introductory classes on the lawyering process and relevant issues of substantive law and procedure.
 Pass/Fail.
 Enrollment limited.
 [3]

 LAW 676A.
 Civil Practice Clinic-Advanced.
-Two credit hours are awarded for an optional second semester.
-Maximum credit of five clinic hours.
+A second semester course may be available.
+Faculty approval required.
+Enrollment limited.
 Pass/Fail.
-Faculty approval required.
 [2]

 LAW 677.
 Intellectual Property and the Arts Clinic.
 The Intellectual Property and the Arts Clinic allows students to practice and represent clients in the areas of intellectual property and the arts.
-Students, under faculty supervision, will represent and counsel individuals, businesses, organizations, groups, and associations in matters in various intellectual property fields, including, but not limited to, copyright, trademark, publicity rights, and trade secrets.
+Students, under faculty supervision, will represent and counsel individuals, businesses, organizations, groups and associations in matters in various intellectual property fields, including, but not limited to, copyright, trademark, publicity rights, and trade secrets.
 Such work may include drafting, filing, and prosecuting copyright registrations and trademark applications; negotiating and drafting contracts; transactional projects, such as acquisitions, sales, and transfers of intellectual property or licensing agreements; advising and counseling clients; policy development and advocacy; internet and technology issues; and litigation.
 In addition, students will work with entertainers, artists, and arts organizations on other legal matters such as entertainment-related contracts; music and film industry issues; and the drafting and filing of corporate and non-profit documents for arts and entertainment-related organizations.
 A substantive course in intellectual property (e.g., copyrights, trademarks) or technology law (e.g., law of cyberspace) is recommended, though not required.
 Pass/Fail.
 Enrollment limited.
 [3]

 LAW 677A.
 Intellectual Property and the Arts Clinic-Advanced.
-An optional second semester is available.
-Maximum credit of five clinic credit hours.
+A second semester course may be available.
+Faculty approval required.
+Enrollment limited.
 Pass/Fail.
-Faculty approval required.
 [2]